cyberboy666/_rupture_/README.md

 ![image](https://user-images.githubusercontent.com/12017938/152463166-0fea052b-1eed-4f63-a59d-55c360bfea76.png)

-thanks to ......., to Bastien Lavaud for circuit advice, always.
+thanks to Karl Klomp for inpiring me and so many others, to Bastien Lavaud for circuit advice, always.
 To Ben Caldwell for project advice.
 To everyone who has or will contribute ♥♥♥